THU-Team-Eureka/EurekAgent/README.md

 ### 5. (Recommended) Configure MCP servers for web access

 During a run the agent can search the web for problem context and read live pages.
-Two MCP servers enable this.
-Both are **optional** — when absent, the agent falls back to Claude Code's built-in `WebSearch`.
+These MCP servers are **optional** — when absent, the agent falls back to Claude Code's built-in `WebSearch`. `web-search-prime` is intended for GLM users; users of other model providers can skip it or configure their preferred search MCP.

-**a) [`web-search-prime`](https://docs.z.ai/devpack/mcp/search-mcp-server) — structured web search**
+**a) [`web-search-prime`](https://docs.z.ai/devpack/mcp/search-mcp-server) — structured web search for GLM users only**

 ```bash
 claude mcp add -s user -t http web-search-prime https://api.z.ai/api/mcp/web_search_prime/mcp --header "Authorization: Bearer YOUR_KEY_HERE"